Join the national network!

 SUMMARIZED PROGRAM EXPECTATIONS

-- Coordinate all program logistics including materials management, recruitment of local community partners, and tracking attendance
+- Coordinate all program logistics, including materials management, recruitment of local community partners, selection and training of qualified educators by May of each program year, tracking attendance, and ongoing communication with TFI

-- Deliver 3 to 5 hours of free programming to the agreed upon number of youth in grades 2-6, between June and September
+- Deliver 3 to 5 hours of the curriculum for free to the required number of youth between June and September each year (number of youth will vary depending on program size - 600, 800, or 1,000 youth)

 - Programs must be delivered by trained educators, which may include educators from the applying organization or educators from community partners